remypanicker/ios-ui-ux/README.md

 [Arguments against PDF assets](https://bjango.com/articles/idontusepdfs)

-Personally, I don't drawbacks justify switching to vector based assets.
-Especially when modern tools make it so easy to export @2x, @3x, etc.
+Personally, I don't think the drawbacks justify switching to vector based assets.
+Especially when modern design tools make it so easy to export @2x, @3x, etc.

 **Q:** _Why can't I provide one (rasterized) asset and let the device upscale or downscale the asset as necessary?_

-**A:** Are you a designer?
+**A:** Are you a designer (self proclaimed or professional)?
 Do you care about attention to detail?
 If you answered no to both of those questions, then feel free to use one rasterized asset!

 ## UX